NathanielJay/qlone/act-2.md

 This tool is ideal for objects where all sides of the objects must be scanned accurately since this allows users to change the orientation of the object during the scan.

-1. Download the appropriate version of the app for your device, or follow [this link](https://www.kiriengine.app/web-version/Upload){:target="_blank"} to access the web-based portal of the tool.
+1. Download the appropriate version of the app for your device, or open the [web-based version of Kiri](https://www.kiriengine.app/web-version/Upload){:target="_blank"}.
 Create an account or log in.
 2.

 _Maker World AI Scanner_ (free web-based platform)